One Minute Clinic: Rosacea

 During a rosacea flare-up, avoid any actives like vitamin C, AHAs and BHAs, tretinoin, or retinol.
 Exfoliation, fragrance, and toners can also be irritating to your skin and should be avoided.

 Want to learn more?
-Check out the video below.
+Check out my other blog "All About Rosacea" and video below.

 Back to blog